-Now under the management of the Kingdom of France, the Château de Vincennes is an essential site for history lovers visiting Paris.
-Also classified protected site MH 1993, 1999, it is a building which imposes by its style and its history.
+Now under the jurisdiction of the Kingdom of France, the Château de Vincennes is a must-see for history enthusiasts visiting Paris.
+Also classified as a protected site in 1993 and 1999, the building stands out with its distinct style and rich history.

 Origin of the Château de Vincennes

-The Château de Vincennes is located in the Île-de-France region, and more precisely in the town of Vincennes in the Val-de-Marne department, as its name suggests.
-It is only a few minutes by bus or train from Paris.
-It is open Monday through Sunday from 10 a.m. to 5 p.m.
-It will take at least 45 minutes to appreciate the visit of these places.
-Also, last entry will be 4:15 p.m. daily.
-In any case, there is no need to book in advance to come and visit the Château de Vincennes.
+The Château de Vincennes is situated in the Île-de-France region, specifically in the town of Vincennes in the Val-de-Marne department, as its name suggests.
+It's only a short bus or train ride away from Paris.
+The castle is open from Monday to Sunday, 10 a.m. to 5 p.m.
+To fully appreciate the site, visitors should allocate at least 45 minutes.
+The last entry is at 4:15 p.m. each day.
+There's no need to book in advance to visit the Château de Vincennes.

 Stay at the Hôtel Tartarin in Sucy-en-Brie